The contact mapping class group and rational unknots in lens spaces: The contact mapping class group of the standard lens spaces

+is injective.
 Suppose $f$ is smoothly isotopic to the identity.
 Since $f$ is a contactomorphism, $f$ sends a Legendrian representative of $K_1$ with $\tbb_{\mathbb{Q}}(K_1)$ to the one with $\tbb_{\mathbb{Q}}(K_1)$.
 Then by Proposition~\ref{prop:unknot} (or Theorem~\ref{thm:unknot-Legendrian}), $f(L_1)$ is Legendrian isotopic to $L_1$.
 By the contact isotopy extension theorem \cite[Theorem~2.6.2]{Geiges:book}, we can assume $f$ fixes $L_1$.
-Moreover, by Lemma~\ref{lem:fix}, we can further assume that $f$ fixes a standard neighborhood $S(-1,0;u)$ of $L_1$.
-As discussed above, the contact structure $\xi_{std}$ restricted to the complement of $S(-1,0;u)$, which is $S(-1,-p/q;l)$, is universally tight.
-Thus by Theorem~\ref{thm:cmcg-s1d2}, $f|_{S(-1,-p/q;l)}$ is contact isotopic to the identity relative to the boundary.
-Since $f|_{S(-1,0;u)}$ is the identity, $f$ is contact isotopic to the identity.
+Moreover, by Lemma~\ref{lem:fix}, we can further assume that $f$ fixes a standard neighborhood $S^0(-1)$ of $L_1$.
+As discussed above, the contact structure $\xi_{std}$ restricted to the complement of $S^0(-1)$, which is $S_{-p/q}(-1)$, is universally tight.
+Thus by Theorem~\ref{thm:cmcg-s1d2}, $f|_{S_{-p/q}(-1)}$ is contact isotopic to the identity relative to the boundary.
+Since $f|_{S^0(-1)}$ is the identity, $f$ is contact isotopic to the identity.
+This completes the proof of the claim.

-Next suppose $f$ is smoothly isotopic to $\sigma$.
-Let $g := f^{-1} \circ \sigma$.
-Then $g$ is a contactomorphism of $\xi_{std}$ which is smoothly isotopic to the identity.
-By the argument above, $g$ is contact isotopic to the identity.
-Thus $f$ and $\sigma$ are contact isotopic.